 Photo: UN-REDD Programme

-What are carbon markets and why are they important?
+Why are carbon markets important?

-Recently, the Intergovernmental Panel on Climate Change (IPCC) released a fresh report card on the world’s progress towards slowing climate change.
+In 2021, the Intergovernmental Panel on Climate Change (IPCC) released a fresh report card on the world’s progress towards slowing climate change.
 The bad news: Greenhouse gas (GHG) emissions are still rising across all major sectors globally, albeit at a slower pace.
 Among the good news: renewables are now cheap – cheaper often than coal, oil, and gas.